Merriam Press Author Guidelines

 Basically, no matter how you prepare the manuscript and provide it to me, try to keep the physical appearance as simple as possible.

 There is no need to double space any manuscript.

 Editing Your Book

 The Merriam Press does not do major editing of any books.
 As noted above, every book should be edited by a professional, and I am not a professional editor.
-My skills are in the area of creating the physical product, the design, layout, typesetting, etc. I can do some light editing if absolutely necessary, but I do not have the time to do a major re-write of an author's book.
-I always have more projects than time.
+My skills are in the area of creating the physical product, the design, layout, typesetting, etc.

 Hiring an editor will not be cheap.
 Without a good editor, however, your book may never see the light of day and even if it does get published, it will not be received well and that will hurt sales.

 First-time authors generally do not realize that they are responsible for promoting their book.
 A publisher, even a large commercial one like Random House, can only do so much for an author's book when it comes to promoting (and the Merriam Press is certainly no Random House).

 After all, a publisher has dozens if not hundreds of titles they publish and even with the help of the authors, it can be difficult to generate sales for a title.
 But without the author's promotional efforts, a book is destined to be a poor seller.

 All of the books that I have published over the years that have done well usually did so because of the promotional efforts of the author.
 And it doesn't take much to get some good promotion for your book.

 Local newspapers may want to do an interview with a "new local author."